Rationale for Planned Expansion by Five Times of Woodlands Checkpoint

 Naming of People Under Investigation

-Ms Hazel Poa (Non-Constituency Member): The Minister mentioned that the Disciplinary Tribunal and the Court of Three Judges have found them guilty of lying under oath.
+Ms Hazel Poa (Non-Constituency Member): I thank the Minister for his reply.
+The Minister mentioned that the Disciplinary Tribunal (DT) and the Court of Three Judges have found them guilty of lying under oath.
 But exactly what lies these are, were not mentioned.
-Can the Minister share with us what exactly are these lies they were found to have said?
+Can the Minister share with us what exactly are the lies they were found to have said?

 Secondly, there is much chatter that the investigation and the timing of the release of this information is linked to the interview with Bloomberg where Mr Lee Hsien Yang actually said that he might consider running for President.
 Would the Minister like to clarify on the situation?